Yu1623/tetris/README.md

-# tetris
+# Tetris
-Tetris programmed with Python
+A Python implementation of Tetris